 With over 400 counted suicides to date, the Eiffel Tower is said to be one of the top haunted attractions in Paris, according to Father Sebastiaan.
 While the famous attraction is popular for proposals, for the French, it is the last place for romance, since the majority of suicides were committed by distraught lovers.
 The famous story is one of a couple who met at the Eiffel Tower: The man was going to propose to her at the top, but she was set on ending the relationship.
 When he proposed, she said no, and he pushed her off of the tower.
 It’s believed that her ghost still haunts the Tower, and some even say you can hear her laugh accompanied by her scream.

-Surprisingly, the famous Catacombs de Paris are not haunted.
-Though the tunnels are filled with bones of people who once lived in the city, there were no actual deaths in the Catacombs, and therefore no ghosts.
 In the 17th century, due to overflowing and the poor conditions of the graveyards around the city, the government needed a fast solution to get rid of the piles of corpses.
-Alexandre Lenoir and Thiroux de Crosne came up with the idea to place the bones underground in these tunnels.
+Alexandre Lenoir and Thiroux de Crosne came up with the idea to place the bones underground in the now-famous Catacombs de Paris.
 Later, Louis-Etienne Hericart de Thury saw it as an opportunity to make it a work of art.
 He arranged the skulls and bones on the walls to create the scene today.
 It is said that the spirits of the dead haunt the catacombs and have even been caught on tape.

 Travel tidbit: The concept of slasher-horror films originated at the Grand Guignol theater in Paris.